ChangemakerStudios/serilog-sinks-mongodb/README.md

 **Package** - [Serilog.Sinks.MongoDB](http://nuget.org/packages/serilog.sinks.mongodb)
 | **Platforms** - .NET 4.7.2, .NET Standard 2.0,, .NET Standard 2.1

+### New in v6.x
+* Upgraded to MongoDb v2.28 -- fixing breaking changes.

 ### New in v5.x
 * Output structured MongoDB Bson logs by switching to the .MongoDBBson() extensions.
 Existing the .MongoDB() extensions will continue to work converting logs to Json and then to Bson.
 * Rolling Log Collection Naming (Thanks to [Revazashvili](https://github.com/Revazashvili) for the PR!).
 MongoDBBson sink only.